 Some 2,000 carriages with horses were collected in East-Prussia to transport stores, provisions and forage.
 Using 1,500 of these carriages, the magazine of Grodno was transferred to Tilsit.
 General Braun with 2 brigades then advanced to Rastenburg (actual Ketrzyn).

-On February 17, prince Dolgoruki reported from Mittau (actual Jelgava) that Butyrskiy and Pleskov (maybe Pskovskiy) regiments had begun their march and that he planned to reach Ianischky (unidentified location) on March 16.
+On February 17, prince Dolgoruki reported from Mitau (actual Jelgava) that Butyrskiy and Pleskov (probably Pskovskiy) regiments had begun their march and that he planned to reach Janischky (present-day Joniškis) on March 16.